-For full details on the Honors Program or Honors scholarships, visit www.cgc.edu/honors/ or contact
+For full details on the Honors Program or Honors scholarships, visit www.cgc.edu/honors/ or contact an Honors Coordinator at (480) 732-7022 or (480) 857-5442.

 Performing Arts

 The Performing Arts Program at CGCC offers an integrated approach to dance, theatre, and music.
 The classes, while separate, are coordinated within the area to provide students a broader base and more versatility in their performing arts education.